 Most Stickley door joints are tenoned, glued, and pinned with wooden pins.
-The pins lock the joint supplying additional strength.
+The pins lock the joint, supplying additional strength.
 This joint would hold together even without the use of glue.
 Some styles are pinned from the front and are visible, others from the back.

 The splining of the mitered corners of many mirrors provides the strongest possible corner.
-The chance of a joint ever breaking is minimal.
+The chance of a joint ever breaking is minimal

 Cross rails on cases are dovetailed into the ends to strengthen the case from side to side.
 On Mission designs, the dovetail is hidden from view.
-This joint is self-locking even without glue, and separation of the end panels is impossible, unless the wood is split apart.
+This joint is self-locking even without glue, and separation of the end panels is impossible unless the wood is split apart.
 Dowel joints rely on glue, and glue can fail over time.
 A dovetail joint cannot fail.

-All Stickley Windsor and rush-seat chairs are pinned with wooded pins.
+All Stickley Windsor and rush-seat chairs are pinned with wooden pins.
 These pins ensure that even after long, hard use the joints will not pull apart.
 The wedging of arm and back posts into the bottom of the seats is another assurance of a lasting joint.

-Stickley bookcases are available with ship lap planking in the back.
-Individual boards are machined, sanded, finished and applied one at a time.
+Stickley bookcases are available with ship-lap planking in the back.
+Individual boards are machined, sanded, finished, and applied one at a time.
 Together they add character and beauty to a piece.

-All bracket feet are splined, corner blocked and braced.
+All bracket feet are splined, corner-blocked and braced.
 In addition to the usual corner block, a corner brace is rabbeted into the side of the leg pieces.
 This leg is joined to the case by four screws, providing a solid foundation.

 This technique allows the beauty of ray flake to appear on all four sides of a post, rather than on just the normal two.
 To achieve this, four quartersawn boards are mitered together around a solid core, increasing the strength and beauty of the post.